wasif-devop/WER-Analysis-Tool/README.md

-# Speech Recognition Application Documentation
+# WER Analysis Tool Documentation

 ## Overview
 This application provides a comprehensive suite of speech recognition and transcription tools, offering four different modes of operation: